QubesOS/qubes-doc/security/firewall.md

 if iptables -N MY-HTTPS; then

 # Add a filtering rule if it did not exit (to avoid cluter if script executed multiple times)
-  iptables -A MY-HTTPS -s 192.168.x.0/24 -j ACCEPT
+  iptables -A MY-HTTPS -j ACCEPT

 fi

-# If no prerouting rule exist for my service
+# If no forward rule exist for my service
 if ! iptables -n -L FORWARD | grep --quiet MY-HTTPS; then

-# add a natting rule for the traffic (same reason)
+# add a forward rule for the traffic (same reason)
   iptables -I INPUT 5 -d 10.137.2.x -p tcp --dport 443 -m conntrack --ctstate NEW -j MY-HTTPS

 fi